Which belt to wear with your shoes?

 Why does it work?

 • The belt is not a very dark color and the sneakers are not optical white but ecru.
-The color gap between the two is not too strong
+The color difference between the two is not too strong

 • The belt is not very formal.
-The appearance of the leather and the buckle is more reminiscent of a workwear type belt
+The look of the leather and the buckle makes it more reminiscent of a workwear type belt.

 This last look shows an example of what you can do with a beige fabric belt: combined with white, blue (or black) and green, the result can be very nice.

-The outfit is casual, the belt contrasts a little at the waist but fits in well both in its color and in its style with the rest of the outfit.
+The outfit is casual, the belt contrasts a little at the waist but fits well both in color and style with the rest of the outfit.

 Other articles on belts

-Why belts obsess me – Carte blanche to David
+Why I'm Obsessed with Belts - Carte Blanche to David

 Our items Related